Electronic musical instrument: Eigenharp

-XTH Sense

-The XTH Sense is a wearable instrument that uses muscle sounds from the human body (known as mechanomyogram) to make music and sound effects.
-As a performer moves, the body produces muscle sounds that are captured by a chip microphone worn on arm or legs.
-The muscle sounds are then live sampled using a dedicated software program and a library of modular audio effects.
-The performer controls the live sampling parameters by weighing force, speed and articulation of the movement.

 AlphaSphere

 The AlphaSphere is a spherical instrument that consists of 48 tactile pads that respond to pressure as well as touch.
 Custom software allows the pads to be indefinitely programmed individually or by groups in terms of function, note, and pressure parameter among many other settings.
-The primary concept of the AlphaSphere is to increase the level of expression available to electronic musicians, by allowing for the playing style of a musical instrument.
+The primary concept of the AlphaSphere is to increase the level of expression available to electronic musicians by allowing for the playing style of a musical instrument.

 Chip music

-Chiptune, chipmusic, or chip music is music written in sound formats where many of the sound textures are synthesized or sequenced in real time by a computer or video game console sound chip, sometimes including sample-based synthesis and low bit sample playback.
-Many chip music devices featured synthesizers in tandem with low rate sample playback.
+Chiptune, chipmusic, or chip music is music written in sound formats where many of the sound textures are synthesized or sequenced in real time by a computer or video game console sound chip, sometimes including sample-based synthesis and low-bit sample playback.
+Many chip music devices featured synthesizers in tandem with low-rate sample playback.

 DIY culture

-During the late 1970s and early 1980s, DIY (Do it yourself) designs were published in hobby electronics magazines (notably the Formant modular synth, a DIY clone of the Moog system, published by Elektor) and kits were supplied by companies such as Paia in the US, and Maplin Electronics in the UK.
+During the late 1970s and early 1980s, do-it-yourself designs were published in hobby electronics magazines (such the Formant modular synth, a DIY clone of the Moog system, published by Elektor) and kits were supplied by companies such as Paia in the US, and Maplin Electronics in the UK.